Azure/azure-devtestlab/samples/DevTestLabs/Gateway/README.md

 ## Prerequisites

-There are two prerequisites to deploy the remote desktop gateway service; an SSL certificate, and the pluggable token authentication module installer.
+There are two reqired prerequisites to deploy the remote desktop gateway service; an SSL certificate, and the pluggable token authentication module installer.
 Details for both are below.

 ### TLS/SSL Certificate